Welcome to this Advanced Training the Trainer Course FAQs Page

 Health and Safety — Be careful with bags, cables, kettles, and classroom obstacles.
 Isolate any dangerous areas.
 Not all training occurs in a classroom.
 You might work in a garage, a gym, a lab, a kitchen, a submarine, a bus, or a building site.
 Be cautious and do a full risk assessment in the training space.
 The trainer is responsible for everybody’s safety.

 How do I stay productive on non-training days? — When I became a trainer, I had no idea how much study was involved.
 I was teaching IT material that I was familiar with.
 I knew the what and the how, but the questions revolved around the why.
-That was awkward because I was lazy and wasn't curious enough to ask why.
+That was awkward because I was lazy and wasn’t curious enough to ask why.
 So, I returned to the drawing board — extensive research was necessary.
 My senior colleagues were kind and patient and gave me good advice.
-Break study periods into thirty minute slots, then relax and put your books down.
+Break study periods into thirty-minute slots, then relax and put your books down.
 Go for a walk, drink coffee, and clear your head for your next learning session.
 Note all the questions you found difficult to answer in class and focus on those initially.
-Some quick wins bulld your confidence.
-But after that, you'll notice that time and things move quickly, and you've become a lifelong learner, and your bookshelves are heavy with reference books.
+Some quick wins build your confidence.
+But after that, you’ll notice that time and things move quickly, and you’ve become a lifelong learner, and your bookshelves are heavy with reference books.
 Be curious.
 Whenever you find a question that needs an answer, your brain receives a splash of dopamine.
-You can feel quite high and energised at the end of a productive day.
-When you study something you love, it's not like work; it's a pleasure.
-But don't become a slave to your studies.
+You can feel high and energised at the end of a productive day.
+When you study something you love, it’s not like work; it’s a pleasure.
+But don’t become a servant to your studies.
 Try to live a balanced life of study and enjoyment.

 Lunchtime refreshments — If you offer your students a buffet lunch or the session is at their workplace, allow them to eat first.
 Leaders eat last.

 Have a wall clock, and when you announce breaks, point to the clock.
-Ten minutes is ten minutes by that clock, so please return on time.
+Ten minutes is by that clock, so please return on time.
 Everybody then has time to synchronise.
 Resume at the time stated.
-If one or two people are late, they'll understand they must return on time next time.
+If one or two people are late, they’ll understand they must return on time next time.

 Induction — prepare one - we’ll show you how.
 It provides orientation.
 You’re responsible for H&S, so cover the fire drill and any classroom/venue issues.
 Wifi password and the location of the bathrooms.
 Start and finish times - duration of lunch and anticipated schedule.
 Set expectations for the day.